August 19-24, 2018

 First Years & Transfers: Campaign Bootcamp: Battleground Virginia, run by the Institute of Politics and Public Service (GU Politics) at the McCourt School of Public Policy, will give students a behind-the-scenes look at campaigning.
-Conducted during the heat of one of the first gubernatorial campaigns after the 2016 Presidential election, students will have the opportunity to learn from political operatives and elected officials and will put their newfound knowledge to work on team projects.
-As this is only our 2nd pre-orientation program, students who participate will also have the opportunity to help shape what Campaign Bootcamp will look like in the future.
+Conducted during the heat of 2018 midterm elections in Virginia – which is shaping up to be one of the most competitive states in the country - students will have the opportunity to learn from political operatives and elected officials and will put their new found knowledge to work on team projects.”

 There is no fee for this program.
 Meals and housing will be provided.

-The 2017 Pre-Orientation Application is now CLOSED, and applications are currently being reviewed.
-Students will be notified of their application decision by June 28.
+The 2018 Pre-Orientation Application will open on May 1, and applications will be due by June 17.
+Students will be notified of their application decision by June 30.
 We encourage students to wait until a decision has been communicated before making final travel arrangements.